How to Use a Clothesline Correctly

 Tip #7: A cute apron goes a long way.

-There are hundreds of clothespin bags on the market, but there are a few flaws with using a bag.
-First, it’s only where you need it for the first few times your hanging.
+First, it’s only where you need it for the first few times you’re hanging.
 After that, you are running back and forth or holding pins in your teeth.
 The only exception would be if you have one of those lines that rotates so you can stay in one place and pull the clothes towards you or away from you.
-The second problem with bags is that it’s easy to forget them outside.
-Clothespins should not be exposed to the elements when not in use.
-It seriously reduces their lifespan.

 I like the cute aprons for holding pins, though any apron with pockets will do.
-The pins travel with you as you hang or remove clothes and they come indoors when you do.
-Here are some cute DIY aprons to try out:
+The pins travel with you as you hang or remove clothes, and they come indoors when you do.

 And don’t forget, bed sheets make great free or cheap fabric.

-Tip #8: Sock hangers actually will save your sanity.
+Tip #8: Sock hangers will actually save your sanity.

 Tip #9: Hang items off items to save space.